Product Redesign: A Step-By-Step Guide

 In your communications, focus on the major improvements and how they’re going to benefit your users.

-In this way, you not only give your users time to get familiar with the changes that are coming but may be able to build some hype around it!
+In this way, you not only give your users time to get familiar with the upcoming changes but may be able to build some hype around it!

 Your marketing campaign should continue also after the launch.
 Follow up the launch day announcements with more messages targeting the segments that haven’t engaged yet.